pkp24/svt-av1-hdr/README.md

 - `--luminance-qp-bias` *0 to 100* (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/merge_requests/2348)**)

-Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame
+Enables frame-level luminance bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame

 - `--max-32-tx-size` *0 and 1*